orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 ### Form Builder version number

-When `PUT`ting data under the path `/orbeon/builder/data/`, which means storing unpublished form definitions and form definition attachments, always set `Orbeon-Form-Definition-Version` to the value `1`.
+For callers, when `PUT`ting data under the path `/orbeon/builder/data/`, which means storing unpublished form definitions and form definition attachments, always set `Orbeon-Form-Definition-Version` to the value `1`, or omit the versioning header (which defaults to 1 for new data, and to the latest version of the resource for existing data).
 This is because Form Builder stores its unpublished form definitions like a regular published form would, but in effect there is only one "version" of Form Builder.

 ### Updating a resource

 When using `PUT` to update a resource (whether form data or attachment), the built-in relational persistence layer checks that the version number provided matches the existing version number in the database.
+Custom persistence layers should do the same.

 For example, if you `PUT` an attachment with path (indented for legibility):

 ```
 /fr/service/persistence/crud